silverrowan/Codebits/Coding/HTML & CSS/CSS.md

 Factors that determine which rules apply to a certain element, when rules conflict.
 CSS only does what we tell it to, WITH ONE EXCEPTION: browser default styles!

-3 OF the Cascade Factors
+3 OF the #cascade Factors
 ******Specificity******
     a CSS declaration that is more SPECIFIC will take precidence over less Specific inline styles have higher specificity vs selectors.
-Ea selector has own specificty level ID Selector = most specific
+Ea selector has own #specificity level ID Selector = most specific
             Class Selector
             Type Selector = least specific (of these 3)